joelchrono12/joelchrono12.ml/_posts/2021-02-15-forgiveness-weird.md

 layout: post
 ---

-# Asking for forgiveness due to simple things

 Recently I have been thinking about why is it so hard to ask someone for forgiveness when you do something wrong, that pissed someone off, but it's not a big deal.

 Like, if you think about it, there is this weird middleground of actions between drawing a stickman in the corner of a sheet of a friend's essay, to breaking somebody's smartphone in anger.